haberdashPI/vscode-selection-utilities/README.md

 ### Splitting/filtering selections

 These commands split, create or filter selections according to tokens.
+The tokens to use can be provided by the user via an input box, or you can pass it in the argument `text` when defining the command to call.

 - "Split selection(s) by string" (`selection-utilities.splitBy`): Splits each selection,
   creating a new selection before and after each given string.
 - "Split selection(s) by newline" (`selection-utilities.splitByNewline`): Like the default
   command in VSCode to split selections by lines, but maintains a selection for each line.
 - "Split selection(s) by regular expression" (`selection-utilities.splitByRegex`): Splits